Sam Massell

 Samuel Alan Massell Jr. (August 26, 1927 – March 13, 2022) was an American businessman and politician who served from 1970 to 1974 as the 52nd mayor of Atlanta, Georgia.
 He was the first Jewish mayor in the city's history and the most recent non-black mayor of Atlanta.

 Early life and education

-Massell was born to Samuel A. Massell (1892–1961) and the former Florence Rubin (1901–1977) in 1927.
+Massell was born to Samuel A. Massell (1892–1961) and Florence Rubin (1901–1977) in 1927.
 He was known as "Buddy" during his childhood and high school years.
 He graduated from Druid Hills High School at age 16 and enrolled at the University of Georgia in Athens, where he was a member of the Phi Kappa Literary Society.
 He was also president of Phi Epsilon Pi (which later merged with Zeta Beta Tau) fraternity.

 Massell transferred to Emory University before being drafted into the United States Army Air Force in 1946.
 Later, he returned to the University of Georgia and took night classes and earned his bachelor's degree in commercial science from Atlanta Division of the University of Georgia in 1951.
 He received an LL.B. degree in 1949 from Atlanta Law School.